 Nope: not just a little camouflaged snake;

-Nope: not a medium-sized camouflaged snake ….
+Not a medium-sized camouflaged snake ….

 but a cleverly camouflaged HUGE snake.

-My heart leapt.
-Reality sunk in.
-I am living in the jungle and there are boa constrictors in Costa Rica.
+I am living in the jungle.
+Boa constrictors live in Costa Rica.

 Snakes are really not my thing.
-In fact, I had been to the Jaguar Rescue Centre for a tour that morning and I had completely tuned out all the information about the snakes except this fun fact: Costa Rica is the world ’s leader when it comes to anti-venom production.
+In fact, I had been to the Jaguar Rescue Centre for a tour that morning and I had completely tuned out all the information about the snakes except this fun fact: Costa Rica is the world’s leader when it comes to anti-venom production.

 I saw my neighbour walking by and squeaked in a very high-pitched voice, “Hola… can you come here for a second?”
 She took one look under the bush and cried in a rather hushed and awestruck tone, “It’s a boa.”